 Choosing a Wall Layout

 Before hanging anything on the wall, you need to decide on the configuration of your photos.
-If you're not sure where to start, there are plenty of ideas available online for great photo layouts and a quick search will help you to find them.
 The layout of your photo wall can be as simple or complex as you desire.
 You can also choose to hang photos very close together, with narrow spaces between frames, or more widely separated.
+Use these tips on how much spacing to include.
 The display options you choose will influence the look of the entire wall as well as of the individual pictures.

 To try out a layout on your wall, use butcher paper, craft paper or even old wrapping paper to make a template of each frame.
 Simply lay each frame on the paper, trace around it, and then cut along the lines.
 You can tape these paper templates up on the wall to get a better idea about how a layout will look before committing to it (and without damaging your walls).
 When you have a layout you like, leave it in place for a day or two so you can get used to it and see if it still works.